Adding mini band wall exercises for shoulder health as part of your routine is a great way to strengthen your shoulders.

 The mini bands are designed more for leg work, so there is quite a bit of resistance.
 Five repetitions are usually sufficient to hit that rotator cuff muscle and target the mid-back with each exercise.
 And with the last two exercises, we are targeting the scapular (or shoulder blade) muscles.

 Give those 3 Mini Band Wall Exercises for Shoulder Health a go.

-Thirdly, head down below, hit “Like” and leave me a question or comment.
+Third, head down below hit “Like,” and leave me a comment or question.